NightCatSama/vue-slider-component/src/pages/Api/Props.md

 - **Usage**:

-  Control the display of the process and support multiple processs.
+  Control the display of the process and support multiple process.

   ::: tip
     When multiple sliders, the default is from the first to the last.